cockpit-project/cockpit/HACKING.md

 ## Dependencies

-The development version of Cockpit very likely has dependencies on other packages that can't yet be satisfied by the main distribution.

-Sometimes this is just a newer version of a package, or a new package altogether that hasn't yet made it into the main distribution.
-Sometimes, we depend on experimental patches to other projects that might or might not get accepted upstream.

-For supported OS distributions and architectures, we have repositories with pre-build binary packages of all needed dependencies.

-### Fedora:

-Currently the 64-bit architectures of Fedora 18 and Fedora 20 are supported.
-As root, copy or symlink `contrib/fedora/cockpit-deps.repo` into `/etc/yum.repos.d/cockpit-deps.repo`.
+Currently the x86_64 architectures of Fedora 20 and Rawhide are most often used for development.

 Check `test/cockpit.spec.in` for the concrete build dependencies.
 The following should work in a fresh Git clone:

     $ cd ./test
     $ srpm=$(./make-srpm)
-    # yum-builddep --enablerepo=cockpit-deps $srpm
+    # yum-builddep $srpm

 ## Building and installing